String Quartet No. 16 (Villa-Lobos)

-String Quartet No. 16 is the penultimate of seventeen quartets by the Brazilian composer Heitor Villa-Lobos, and was written in 1955.
-A performance lasts approximately twenty minutes.
+String Quartet No. 16 is the penultimate of seventeen quartets by the Brazilian composer Heitor Villa-Lobos.

-History

 Villa-Lobos composed his Sixteenth Quartet in Paris in 1955.

 It was first performed by the Rio de Janeiro String Quartet (also known as the Iacovino Quartet) on 3 September 1958 in Rio de Janeiro.
 The first British performance was given at the College of Further Education Hall, as part of the Bromsgrove Festival of Music, on 25 February 1964.

+A typical performance lasts approximately 20 minutes.

 Analysis

 The quartet consists of the traditional four movements: